robolectric/robolectric/user-guide.html.md

 ## <code>Robolectric#proxyFor()</code>

 Sometimes Android classes don't provide methods to access the state of the Android objects under test.
-The <code>Robolectric#proxyFor()</code> methods provide reference to the fake instances representing Android objects, allowing tests to assert on state otherwise not available.
+The <code>Robolectric#proxyFor()</code> methods provide reference to the shadow instances representing Android objects, allowing tests to assert on state otherwise not available.

 Suppose the application assigns a drawable resource id on an <code>ImageView</code> in layout xml, like this: